peterj/velocity-berlin-2019/02_kubernetes/README.md

 # Kubernetes Exercieses

 In this exercise you will install a Kubernetes cluster (or use a cloud-managed one) to deploy an application and try out some `kubectl` commands.
+You will also learn how Deployments and Services look like in YAML and how to create ConfigMaps, Secrets and use readiness probes.

 ## Prerequisites